-Though, the laptop’s feature helps the gamers to have smooth, hassle-free game experience.
+Though, the laptop’s feature helps gamers to have a smooth, hassle-free game experience.
 The same needs go for engineering-related tasks, here as well; the laptop should be powerful enough to go through the apps and other tasks.
 It has maintained a good pace ever since with its released and out-performs others in the race of laptops under $1000.

-The laptop features 9th Gen Intel Core i7-9750H processor with clock speed up to 4.5 GHz and 12MB cache.
+Dell G5 features 9th Gen Intel Core i7-9750H processor with clock speed up to 4.5 GHz and 12MB cache.
 The visual section of the laptop outshines others.
 With NVidia GeForce GTX 1650 with 4GB GDDR5 Graphics, you are going to achieve the highest level of expectation.

 Even the range of graphics cards makes you run through the heavy high-ended games.
 Rest assured, your apps, what an engineer can come across, could never compete for high-ended games.
 A game required more power and visual processing than the heaviest app related to engineering.
 I have checked many apps on it, and all goes like running a ship in undisturbed water.

 The laptop features a 15.6 inches FHD screen with a maximum resolution of (1920 x 1080).
-The FHD screen is further integrated with wide viewing angles, IPS panels and anti-glare technology to give a seamless video watching experience without hurting your eyesight.
+The FHD screen is further integrated with wide viewing angles, IPS panels, and anti-glare technology to give a seamless video watching experience without hurting your eyesight.

 The storage section is entertained with a 1TB SATA drive.
 Though the level demands SSD integration, this is where the brand has to cut the corner to level the price.
 You cannot have a 1TB SSD drive at the price range, along with an NVidia Gtx 1650 and latest generation processor.